 How does an Air Handling Unit work?

 In its simplest form, an air handler consists of a fan blowing air through a filter and heat exchanger.

-To do this, the fan in the air handler draws unconditioned air from an enclosed space within a building, such as an office, hallway, classroom.
+- The air handler’s blower draws return air from an enclosed space within a building, such as an office, hallway, or classroom.
 Most air handlers also bring in some outside air – this is to ensure that there is always clean, fresh air in the space, and not the same recycled air over and over again.
 It is important to bring in fresh air to a space to prevent high CO2 levels and stale air.

 - Hydronic air handling units have water that flows through the coil.
 The water can either be hot or cold depending on if the air handler is heating or cooling a space.
 As the water flows through the coil, the coil changes temperature.
 The fan blows air over the coil, and the air is heated or cooled by the coil.